shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_13/README.md

-## LAMBDA
+# LAMBDA

-Lambda is trigger service .
-Whenever system is going to perform particular action then code whatever we have given to lambda that needs to be executed.
+Lambda is a trigger-based service that executes a specific code whenever a particular action is performed in the system.<br>

+Lambda: Refers to "AWS Lambda," which is a serverless computing service provided by Amazon Web Services (AWS).
+It allows you to run code without provisioning or managing servers.
+You upload your code to Lambda, and it automatically handles the infrastructure and scaling for you.<br>

+Trigger-based service: AWS Lambda is a trigger-based service, meaning it responds to events or triggers that occur within the AWS ecosystem or integrated services.
+These triggers can be events like changes to data in a database, updates to files in an S3 bucket, HTTP requests to an API Gateway, and more.<br>

+Executes a specific code: When Lambda is triggered, it executes a specific piece of code that you have written and uploaded to Lambda.
+This code can be written in various programming languages supported by Lambda, such as Python, Node.js, Java, etc.<br>

+Particular action: The code in Lambda is executed in response to a specific event or action.
+For example, if you have a Lambda function that processes images, it could be triggered whenever a new image is uploaded to an S3 bucket.<br>

+System: In this context, the "system" refers to the AWS environment or other integrated services where the events or triggers occur.<br>

-Whenever system is executed code only for that time you will be charged and the code whatever you have given that need to be executed within 900 seconds or 15min.
+Whenever system is executed code only for that time you will be charged and the code whatever you have given that need to be executed within 900 seconds or 15min.<br>

 AWS Lambda is a service which computes the code without any server.
 It is said to be server less compute.
-The code is executed based on the response of events in AWS services.
+The code is executed based on the response of events in AWS services.<br>

 To get working with AWS Lambda, we just have to push the code in AWS Lambda service.
-All other tasks and resources such as infrastructure, operating system, maintenance of server, code monitoring, logs and security is taken care by AWS.
+All other tasks and resources such as infrastructure, operating system, maintenance of server, code monitoring, logs and security is taken care by AWS.<br>

-Lambda is also called as Serverless service because to work with this we don't need to create ec2 server.

-**LAMBDA - FUNCTIONS SUPPORT CODE**
+In summary, AWS Lambda is a service that runs your code in response to events or triggers that occur in the AWS environment or integrated services.
+It allows you to create custom logic without managing the underlying infrastructure, providing a serverless and scalable solution for event-driven applications and workflows.<br>

+**AWS Lambda - Supported Programming Languages**

 It support seven programmimng language<br/>
 • Node.js<br/>